 AUTHOR CONTRIBUTIONS

-M.R, Y.L, M.W.H., T.P and A.A.M designed the project; M.R. and Y.L performed the majority of experiments with assistance from A.-M.A; M.R carried out the MS experiments and initial data analysis, C.R. performed the bioinformatic analysis of the MS data; R.H gave conceptual advice and assisted with experiments; M.R, Y.L, T.P and A.A.M wrote the manuscript with input from all authors.
+M.R, Y.L, M.W.H., T.P and A.A.M designed the project; M.R. and Y.L performed the majority of experiments with assistance from A.-M.A; M.Rettel carried out the MS experiments and initial data analysis, C.R. performed the bioinformatic analysis of the MS data; M.E. carried out the meta-transcript analysis of m6A and poly(A) sites R.H gave conceptual advice and assisted with experiments; M.R, Y.L, T.P and A.A.M wrote the manuscript with input from all authors.
 All authors approved the manuscript.

 ACKNOWLEDGEMENTS